liamcco/liamcco/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on West Expert, an interactive way to explore the public transport system in Gothenburg
+- 🔭 I’m currently working on:
+  - West Expert, an interactive way to explore the public transport system in Gothenburg
+  - Ananda Stones, a stone catalog for a stone shop
 - 🌱 I’m currently learning Swift, Next/React/TypeScript
-- 📫 How to reach me: @liamcottonco on instagram
+- 📫 How to reach me: @LiamCotton6 on twitter @liamcottonco on instagram

 <!--
 **liamcco/liamcco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.